stemid/snifstat/INSTALL.md

 	$ cd snifstat-1.0
 	$ make

-On OpenBSD you must use gmake for GNU Make.
+On BSD you must use gmake for GNU Make.

 	$ gmake